platformsh/platformsh-docs/reference/platform-app-yaml.md

         spec: "*/20 * * * *"
         cmd: "cd public ; drush core-cron"
 ```

+## Top level document roots

+Platform.sh requires that the document root not be at the root of the project.
+It is important for security that
+private file mounts not be web-accessible.

 * [Past Changes of the configuration format can be found here](reference/upgrade/)